Seeing is Disbelieving: The Depths and Limits of Lies and Misinformation in War

 Abstract: This article explores the amount and sources of support for the Islamic State among Iraqis.
 We argue that, in addition to shared identity and ideology, a neglected factor in debates about support for Islamist militancy is the messaging and information that individuals receive about a given group.
 We test these arguments using regression analysis on public opinion data collected in Iraq in April 2015.
 The analyses largely support our contentions, showing that exposure to news coverage of the Islamic State in Iraq and the Levant substantially reduces support for the group, even among alienated Sunnis or ideological Islamists.

 Abstract: Misinformation, lies, and fake news are pervasive in war.
 But when are they actually believed by the people who live in warzones, and when are they not?
 This question is key, as their spread can spark greater violence and spoil efforts to make peace.
 In this study, we advance a new argument about lies in war.
-In contrast to intuitive ideas of people thinking whatever they want about the fighting, we argue that the accuracy of people’s wartime beliefs depends on their exposure and their proximity to the relevant events.
-While war is rife with lies, those close to the action have the means and motives to see through them.
-We test this argument with a unique combination of survey and event data in Iraq, finding support for our theory.
-Ultimately, these results help enhance our understanding of the dynamics of modern armed conflict and the reach of misinformation in contemporary world politics.
+Building on existing research which links people’s factual beliefs in conflict to their psychological and informational biases, we argue that they also hinge on their exposure and proximity to relevant events.
+While war is rife with lies, those close to the action have the means and the motives to see through them.
+We test this argument with a unique combination of survey and event data from the Coalition air campaign against the Islamic State of Iraq and the Levant (ISIL) in contemporary Iraq, finding support for our theory.
+Ultimately, the results help enhance our understanding of the dynamics of modern armed conflict and the reach of misinformation in contemporary world politics.

 Abstract: An American’s yearly chance of being killed by a terrorist attack sits at roughly 1 in 3.5 million.
 Yet, over 40% of the American public consistently believes that they or their family members are likely to be the victim of a terror attack.
 Can these inflated estimates of the risks of terrorism be brought closer to reality?
 With trillions of dollars spent on the “War on Terror,” this question is not just theoretically but practically important.
 In order to investigate, we use an experimental approach assessing whether people update their core beliefs about the terror threat when given factual information about the risks it actually presents.
 We find that American public fear of terrorism as well as demand for countering it can be sharply reduced with better information, dropping essentially to pre-9/11 levels after receiving the treatments and staying that way two weeks later.
 These results show that the American public’s exaggerated fear of terrorism – which has facilitated many of the country’s costly foreign policy decisions since 9/11 – is far more malleable and correctible than previously thought.
 In this sense, countering terrorism may largely require providing more context and perspective.